JavaScript Variables

 quiz-icon

 Variables in JavaScript are the way to store data and use it in multiple places.
-You have 3 major ways to declare variables in JavaScript.
-Let’s discuss each of them in detail:
+You have three major ways to declare variables in JavaScript.
+Let’s discuss var vs let vs const in JavaScript and how each keyword works in different situations.:

 1. JavaScript var Keyword

 The var keyword in JavaScript is one of the oldest ways to declare variables in JavaScript.
-The var is a function-scoped, which means the variables declared using the var keyword are only accessible within the function, not outside the function.
+The var is a function-scoped variable, which means the variables declared using the var keyword are only accessible within the function, not outside the function.

 Example: